ShayHill/shayallenhill_site/_posts/2018-04-12-no-story-without-irony.md

 * Demigod defeats man.
 * Man defeats demigod.

 Now, which would you rather *write*?
-Most writers want to write a badass, and tragedy is unfashionable, so we lose the advantage of an ironic premise (until the third act—the second act is necessarily some form of kryptonite).
+Most writers want to write a badass, and tragedy is unfashionable, so we lose the advantage of an ironic premise (until the third act---the second act is necessarily some form of kryptonite).

 In that case, we rely heavily on *explicit* irony.
 In other words, we tell the reader what *should* have happened.
 Nearly everything that happens in a good novel is